tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 }
 ```

 Ok!
-We solved the Z-fighting, but our render target is a 32-bit integer RGBA colorbuffer, so what should be the output of the Fragment Shader for that stage?
+We solved the Z-fighting, but our render target is a 32-bit integer RGBA color-buffer, so what should be the output of the Fragment Shader for that stage?
 Not colors, of course, because that would initialize our 32-bit integer render target with garbage (well, with colors, but it's garbage in terms of "rendering vertex coordinates").

 Well, that's a good question!
 Notice we're only interested (at the moment) in initializing the Z-buffer in this shader, so we still have one degree of freedom here with what we can be the output of this Fragment Shader.